 Having an experienced mental health nurse alongside a child development and emotional literacy specialist means that the quality of training and support we offer is deeper than surface level.
 When you have professionals who have worked 'on the wards' and in the community, with very mentally unwell young people and adults, it gives a perspective and understanding of mental health that is essential when working within this field.

 What is our private support like?

 In terms of our 1:1 support service, this is run privately, and we usually work with children for around 12 weeks, often longer if needed; especially with children who have experienced trauma or who have additional needs.
-We work in a unique way, supporting them with an emotional education approach, but also in a very relationship focused way.
-What we mean by 'relationship focused' is that we work with the child's interests and don't have a set programme that we follow.
-We also build relationships with those other adults in the child's network.
+We work with a unique non-clinical, relationship focused approach, supporting children with their emotional education and understanding.
+What we mean by 'relationship focused' is that we work with the child's interests and don't have a set programme that we follow; we also build relationships with other adults in the child's network.
 Each practitioner will plan for each child that they support based on where they are at with their understanding and comfort, we then drip feed important emotional literacy and education into sessions, as well as supporting self-esteem, nurturing a growth mindset, teaching problem solving skills, and instilling an acceptance of all emotions that show up in life.
 Underpinning all of this fantastic work is helping a child to build their 'toolbox of strategies', so that they feel empowered with knowing how to cope with difficult moments in life; evidence tells us that this builds authentic emotional resilience.